 In Trouble and In Wonder: A Spiritual Commentary on the Gospel of Thomas

-The full commentary of the Gospel of Thomas (Logion 1-114) is available with new indexes and other guidelines to help the serious seeker of this important, early Christian text.
+This is a full commentary of the Gospel of Thomas (Logion 1-114).
 It is now understood that this collection of sayings found in Thomas’ Gospel is an early, oriental and independent stream that came from the communities that received the teaching of Yeshua through his student, Thomas.
 Because fifty percent of the sayings are new to us they afford us a fresh approach to the teachings of the wisdom Master.
 This commentary provides an in-depth examination of that wisdom stream.
 It is meant to provide support for both individuals and groups who seek a more complete understanding.

 The entire text of the Gospel of Thomas is explored through this in-depth, spiritual commentary that looks not only at the historical-critical issues, but more importantly at the contribution that Thomas makes to the early wisdom traditions of Christianity, and particularly those streams of wisdom that flowed from the lips of Yeshua and his followers and East into the Oriental and Aramaic speaking worlds.